mmagnus/RNA-Puzzles-Standardized-Submissions/rp10/readme.md

 t-box
 ```
 ---UGCGAUGAGAAGAAGAGUAUUAAGGAUUUACUAUGAUUAGCGACUCUAGGAUAGUGAAAGCUAGAGGAUAGUAACCUUAAGAAGGCACUUCGAGCA # target
-GGGUGCGAUGAGAAGAAGAGUAUUAAGGAUUUACUAUGAUUAGCGACUCUAGGAUAGUGAAAGCUAGAGGAUAGUAACCUUAAGAAGGCACUUCGAGCACCC # native
+GGGUGCGAUGAGAAGAAGAGUAUUAAGGAUUUACUAUGAUUAGCGACUCUAGGAUAGUGAAAGCUAGAGGAUAGUAACCUUAAGAAGGCACUUCGAGCACCC # solution
-xxx                                                                                                xxx # trimmed the new native
+xxx                                                                                                xxx # trimmed the new solution
 (((                                                                                                )))
 ```

 t-rna

 ```
- ----GAGUAGUUCAGUGGUAGAACACCACCUUGCCAAGGUGGGGGUCGCGGGUUCGAAUCCCGUCUCGGGCGAAAGCCC # B # native
+ ----GAGUAGUUCAGUGGUAGAACACCACCUUGCCAAGGUGGGGGUCGCGGGUUCGAAUCCCGUCUCGGGCGAAAGCCC # B # solution
      (((..((((....{..)))).(((((..[[[..))))).....(((((..}....))))))))((((....))))
  GCGGAAGUAGUUCAGUGGUAGAACACCACCUUGCCAAGGUGGGGGUCGCGGGUUCGAAUCCCGUCUUCCGCUCCA---- # model
  ....(((..((((.......)))).(((...........)))......((((.......)))).)))........
      (((..((((.......)))).(((...........)))......((((.......)))).)))........
- ----x                                                             xxxxxxxxxxxxx # xtrimmed the new native
+ ----x                                                             xxxxxxxxxxxxx # xtrimmed the new solution
       6                                                           66
 ```

 Manual: Bujnicki swap chains.

-In some cases it important to keep structure exactly the same as the native.
-In trimmed_models models, you can find structure that have only parts that are in common between the models and the native.
+In some cases it important to keep structure exactly the same as the solution.
+In trimmed_models models, you can find structure that have only parts that are in common between the models and the solution.

 	rna_pdb_tools.py --delete B:1-5 --inplace *.pdb
 	rna_pdb_tools.py --delete B:67-75 --inplace *.pdb